AI and digitalisation is rapidly changing how public services are delivered, with the government making the public sector use of AI a key priority.

 Adam will be supporting one of the sessions at CADA’s Tech Transformed festival.
 Adam will be speaking alongside Mary from TUC on on how the labour movement must adapt to meet the challenges of our new digital era.

-Jeni will be speaking on the Firestarter Panel (on the first day) entitled “What are the Stakes for Technology & Democracy?”
+I spoke on the Firestarter Panel (on the first day) entitled “What are the Stakes for Technology & Democracy?”

 Tim was the guest speaker at a meeting of the Open Future “AI and the Commons” network, sharing learning from the People’s Panel on AI, and other efforts to embed public voice in the governance of data and AI.

-In late 2023, Mydata Global, Aapti Institute, The Datasphere Initiative, and Connected by Data published ‘In This Together: Combining Individual and Collective Strategies to Confront Data Power, a short think piece that looks at how advocacy for better data governance can draw upon the tools of both individual data rights, and collective data governance.
+In late 2023, Mydata Global, Aapti Institute, The Datasphere Initiative, and Connected by Data published ‘In This Together: Combining Individual and Collective Strategies to Confront Data Power, a think piece that looks at how advocacy for better data governance can draw upon the tools of both individual data rights, and collective data governance.

 I attended the Turing Institute’s AI UK conference, along with Margaret Colling - a member of our People’s Panel on AI.
 We were invited to take part in a panel discussion entitled _Nothing About us Without US _with Georgia Aitkenhead and James Scott of AutSpaces, forming two different case studies of public participation approaches.
 Our panel opened the Futures Stage, which seemed fitting to me as I feel strongly that public visions of what we want from the future should be front and centre in decision making that determines the paths into the future we take, especially with AI.